agera-sdk/agera/README.md

 Agera is still in development, therefore it is not released yet.
 It should feel similiar to Adobe AIR or Flash Platform, but using the entity-component-system pattern and containing additional built-in features.

 - [Here are short plans](docs/plans.md)

+Additional notes:

+- Agera projects must use the nightly Rust compiler to leverage language features, such as use of declarative macros and `try` blocks.